transitland/transitland-processing-animation/README.md

 ## Instructions
 - Download the repository, unzip it and `cd` into it.

-To run within a virtual environment (optional, recommended):
+To run within a virtual environment (recommended):
 - `virtualenv virtualenv`
 - `source virtualenv/bin/activate`
 - `python virtualenv/bin/pip install -r requirements.txt`